 Q. Can ashwagandha cause weight gain?

-A. Ashwagandha helps in reducing muscle wasting related to stress.
+A. Ashwagandha helps in reducing muscle weight related to stress.
 It does not lead to weight gain.
 Ashwagandha has an anabolic function.

 Q. Is ashwagandha safe to take in the long term?

-A. There are no long term studies to prove its side effects on long term usage.
-However, if taken in the recommended dosage, there is no primary concern.
+A. There are no studies to prove its side effects on long-term usage.
+If taken in the recommended dosage, there is no primary concern.

 Q. When should I take ashwagandha for anxiety?